-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In
+Heisman Winner Spotlights Hunger In His Hometown, And Food Pantry Donations Pour In

 Answer they did.

-More than $250,000 has been collected for the local nonprofit organization in the last 48 hours, with donations from more than 7,300 people.
+More than $250,000 has been collected for the local nonprofit organization in the past 48 hours, with donations from more than 7,300 people.

 For the Athens County Food Pantry, the windfall has been remarkable.
 "We're still trying to come to terms with the reality that this isn't a dream," says Karin Bright, the food pantry's president.
 "It's amazing."